TusharSuvarna3/CS623ProjectTushar/README.md

-# CS623ProjectTushar
+# CS623Fall2022Project
-Implementing ACID Properties on a Relational Database
+Implementing ACID Properties on a Relational Database using Python with SQL.